Diabetes affects much more than blood sugar. It can lead to sudden mood changes that may place an emotional strain on relationships and personal life.

 While symptoms may not be severe enough for a doctor to diagnose diabetes distress as a mental illness, the symptoms can affect a person's quality of life.

-The sources of distress might include the responsibilities of managing the condition and worrying about potential complications.
+The sources of distress might include the responsibilities of managing the condition and

 Some people with diabetes may feel stressed and powerlessness when trying to control their condition.
-Others may believe that they are not doing a good enough job in managing their diabetes.
+Others may believe that they are not doing a good enough job in

 Others may experience anxiety about whether their blood sugar is too high or too low or worry that they will not recognize low blood sugar quickly enough to avoid social embarrassment or danger if it occurs during sleep or while driving.